You need to upgrade your Flash Player to version 9 or newer.

 This year’s Carolina Photojournalism Workshop site isn’t quite cooked all the way but it’s really, really close.
 Click here to view a map with story previews from this year’s site.
 In producing this year’s mix of stories, we kept a slightly tighter radius than last year’s Smoky Mountain Stories.
 But, as you can see from the map, we had students working on assignments as far north as Wilmington and we even encroached into South Carolina for the first time in workshop history.
 Enjoy the previews and expect an official release very shortly.

 This article is part of a series of posts with tips and tricks from our producers’ experience working with Adobe Premiere Pro CC after years of working in Final Cut Pro.
 To read more about why we made the switch, check out this post.
-A reader who is new to Premiere Pro writes, “OK, I […]
+As you may have heard, Adobe previewed Premiere Pro CC 2015 […]

 The international jury of the 52nd annual World Press Photo Contest have selected a black-and-white image by American photographer Anthony Suau as World Press Photo of the Year 2008.
 The picture shows an armed officer of the Cuyahoga County Sheriff’s...